eul94458/quket_withdoc/sphinx/sphinx_ghpages_walkthrough.md

 | source/_templates/autoapi/python/package.rst   | [package.rst](./source/_templates/autoapi/python/package.rst)     |

 - Question:
-  - You said we only use sphinx-autoapi, why we need templates for sphinx-apidoc?
+  - You said we only use sphinx-autoapi, why do we need templates for sphinx-apidoc?

   > There is a bug that during the process of auto-generation, some functions and modules are being routed to the sphinx-apidoc routine.
 Those template is to route them back to sphinx-autoapi.

 - Question:
   - Why not sphinx-apidoc?

-  > sphinx-apidoc by the offical is a failure and unuseable.
+  > sphinx-apidoc made by the offical is a failure and unuseable.
 That's what sphinx-autoapi exist.

 # Build and Preview the website